One minute, Instagram is giving you all you ever dreamed of in terms of followers, clicks and engagement.

 And always remember that Instagram isn’t a race.
 It’s better to have good-quality, highly-engaged followers who have taken a while to attract than a bunch of spambots or fake followers because you’ve obtained them through the pesky follow/unfollow method.

-Above all, be consistent, create intriguing posts, engage with others and stay true to your brand – and I think you’ll find that your Instagram profile will do more than fine.
+Above all, be consistent, create intriguing posts, engage with others and stay true to your brand – and I think you’ll find that your Instagram profile (and business) will do more than fine.

 Do you have any Instagram marketing tips to add?
 Are you following all of mine?
 Let me know in the comments below!